apache/maven-resolver-ant-tasks/examples/example4/readme.md

 -->
 # Example 4 — use pom file to install

-This example shows how to install your project to your local repo a separate pom file.
+This example shows how to install your project to your local repo using a separate pom file.